 Are you looking for fresh inspiration for your acting or even life in general?
-The good news, especially now, is you don’t have to trek across the globe to find it.
+The good news is you don’t have to trek across the globe to find it.
 If you have a stack of books you’ve been meaning to read, that inspiration is at your fingertips.
 The simple act of reading not only helps expand your horizons, it can help you become the best version of yourself while also helping your acting career have more of that ever-elusive x-factor.

 Reading increases your empathy.